Founder, Ted Phelps

 In 1994 he formulated the Natural Meditation method for those who do not want to meditate in religious or cultural settings and founded Natural Meditation Initiatives in 2000 with the self-paced online instruction.
 He wrote and publishes the book, A Course in Meditation and created the instructional audio CD Natural Meditation: A Guided Launch.
 He lives near the Berkshires in New York with his wife where he practices various art forms (painting, acting, poetry, music) and is (mostly) retired now from years in organizational information security.
 He was the first Chief Information Security Officer for the State University of New York for 10 years.

-Below the contact form and photos is a text that gives a lot of pertinent insight into Mr. Phelps’ meditative background and his particular passion for sharing what he knows.
+Below the photos, here, is a text that gives a lot of pertinent insight into Mr. Phelps’ meditative background and his particular passion for sharing what he knows.
 It is his “Personal Note” from his book, A Course in Meditation.
 You can also read it in the free PDF we offer on this website.

 My own impulse to remove barriers was with me from the beginning of my teaching, but it took a leap forward in 1994 when I designed the Natural Meditation teaching method.
 It eliminated barriers of religion, culture, authority, and gender.
 In 1999 I began writing out the main discourses used in teaching Natural Meditation, and since that was progressing well, I began to wonder, “Could I put an entire course in written form?”
 For me, that meant wrapping my textbook ideas inside a carefully honed set of instructions that would actually bring them to life.
 Although my target audience would be self-motivated readers, designing these instructions would be a challenge because natural meditations are an organic process, not just a mental task.
 The challenge was to show the reader how to be both student and leader.
 The leader would need new tools to be effective, ones I had never seen attempted in print.
 It was a worthwhile challenge because a stand-alone course would remove barriers of time, cost, distance, and the occasional need to learn meditation anonymously.
 I was moving out on a limb, supported only by the conviction that meditation is natural and that the unique meditative condition in mind and body can come alive in a motivated student without the personal attention of a live teacher.